ydang1/Maryland-SBDC-Data-Challenge-2019/README.md

 3. Consulting imapcts in terms of Business development:
 ![](presentation/tableau%20line%20graph.png)

+# Contribution

+- Exploring the data in R and help team determines the variable types, generated statistic summary and distribution offer suggestions for feature selections.

+- Visualized the consulting impact based on different company categories by creating bar chart and line chart in tableau, discovered he pattern of consulting impacts on company capital investment, gross revenue.

+- Organized the support documents accordingly

 # Conclusion

 1. Companies which successfully start up the business spent average more than 14 hours on consulting than the pre-venture companies do.
 The more a company spends on consulting, the more likely the company will success.